 I frequently write about foreign policy, international affairs, national security, and politics.

-My work has appeared in the Christian Science Monitor, Foreign Policy, the Washington Post, the Huffington Post, Pacific Standard, Roads and Kingdoms, the Institute for War and Peace Reporting, the Diplomat, News Deeply, VICE, Mic.com, and World Politics Review, among others.
+My work has appeared in the Christian Science Monitor, Foreign Policy, the Washington Post, the Huffington Post, Al Jazeera, Pacific Standard, Roads and Kingdoms, the Institute for War and Peace Reporting, the Diplomat, News Deeply, VICE, Mic.com, and World Politics Review, among others.

 A graduate of the University College London’s School of Slavonic and East European studies, I enjoy black coffee, German philosophy, and cross-country train travel.
 Besides the United States, I've lived in Central America, Central Asia, Western Europe, the Balkans, the Caucasus, Southeast Asia, and the United Kingdom.
 I speak English, Spanish, and Serbo-Croatian, and I’m always working to improve my Russian language skills.